yesahmedyes/rl-exercises-sutton-barto/chapter_3/chapter_3.md

 S - \gamma S = (1 + \gamma + \gamma^2 + ...) - (\gamma + \gamma^2 + \gamma^3 + ...)
 $$

-On the right hand side, all terms cancel except the first 1, leaving us with:
+On the right-hand side, all terms cancel except the first 1, leaving us with:

 $$
 S(1 - \gamma) = 1